shabin5785/docker-learnings/Readme_2.md

 - we can inspect an image and see the metadata, like exposed ports, the startup command and lot of these things.

+- so a container is just a single read/write image on top of an image.